jruels/microservices-k8s/labs/Tilt.md

 ## The Control Loop

-Tilt is based on the idea of a [control loop](https://docs.tilt.dev/controlloop).
+Tilt is based on the idea of a [control loop](https://docs.tilt.dev/controlloop.html).
 This gives you real-time, circular feedback: something watches, something reacts, and equilibrium is maintained.

 This is intentionally more “hands-free” than other dev tools.
-Traditional build systems like `make` are oriented around tasks that are invoked on-demand by the user.
+Traditional build systems like `make` are oriented around tasks that are invoked on demand by the user.
 Even many service-oriented development tools like `docker-compose up` don’t *react* to changes once started.
 Newer tools, such as Webpack, often include hot module reload, but have limitations.
 (For example, changes to `webpack.config.js` require a manual restart.)

 ![Diagram of Tilt's control loop architecture](https://docs.tilt.dev/assets/img/controlloop/06.jpg)